 My teenage children will no longer come grocery shopping with me because apparently I am too embarrassing at the checkout.
 It is not unusual for me to split the weekly shop into many transactions.
 This allows me to gain the best value out of store loyalty cards and bonus deals.
 I am also likely to be buying gift cards for other stores for myself, because I earn (at least) 3points/$ at supermarkets, but at most 1.5points/$ at other stores.
 For certain promotions I have used the self service lanes to scan and pay for one item at a time!
 I’ve found that doing this when it’s busy annoys the attendants, the others in line, and most of all, my kids, so it’s best to choose a quiet time.

-I have been known to pay bills in 1cent transactions when a bank offered a savings account with an earn rate of 5points/$.
+I have been known to pay bills in 1cent transactions when a bank offered a savings account with an earn rate of 5points per transaction.
 In fact I went further than that.
 Firstly I paid someone else’s bill just to be able to earn the points.
 Eventually I went out and signed up for for a service we didn’t need just to earn the points.
 The value of the points far outweighed the cost – and we did use the service.

 The mattress run is similar to the status run.
 On one trip to Kuala Lumpur, Simon and I moved hotels every day to benefit from a promotion basing points and tier level on the number of stays not the number of nights.
 Instead of earning one stay, we earned seven.
 Moving hotels every day can be a little onerous.
 It can also quickly provide benefits such as room upgrades, free breakfasts and executive lounge access.